Moving from Port St. Lucie to St. Petersburg, FL

 Cost of living: Port St. Lucie vs. St. Petersburg

-The cost of living in Port St. Lucie vs. St. Petersburg isn’t just about housing costs.
-We’ll lay out everything that matters, including rent, home prices, average income, everyday spending, and local job trends, so you can easily see how life in St. Petersburg compares to what you’re used to in Port St. Lucie.
+The cost of living in Port St. Lucie vs. St. Petersburg is more than just housing costs.
+Rent, home prices, average income, everyday spending, and local job trends all shape your budget.
+The comparison below shows how life in St. Petersburg measures up against Port St. Lucie.

 Check out how the two cities compare so you know what to expect before you relocate: